byu-cpe/ComputingBootCamp/website/_selfpaced/13_cmake.md

 The best way to accomplish this is via FetchContent and the MakeAvailable function if possible.
 Read more about this here:
 * <https://cmake.org/cmake/help/latest/module/FetchContent.html>

-However, there are also situations where you will need to find a package on your local computer.

 ## Exporting, and Installing